 Diversity

-This selection of books and series from our premier publishing partners can help students learn about social justice, advocacy, and real-world issues like racial and gender inequality.
+Help your young readers learn about social justice, advocacy, and real-world issues through text they can understand with this selection of books and series from our premier publishing partners.
 As they come to respect and appreciate what makes us all unique, they will discover the importance of standing up for themselves and each other.
-This list includes large print titles, picture books, and educator resources.

 Shop Diversity